marcolagi/today-i-learned/psql/list_tables.md

-# List all table names of a PostgreSQL database.
+# List all table names of a database.

 While from the PSQL shell `\dt` is enough, from the python shell is: